Malombe-Caleb/time-series-analysis-dashboard-r/README.md

 ### Folders

-- `data/` – Reserved for any external datasets you may add in future.
-Currently empty.
+- `dashboard/` – Reserved for any interactive dashboards created using the datasets and different values.
+Currently empty
-- `src/` – Could be used for R scripts, but in this project scripts are in the root for simplicity.
+- `outputs/` – Could be used for results obtained after running the programmes on any dataset.
+Currently empty
-- `docs/` – Could hold any reports, images, or documentation.
+- `scripts/` – Could hold any reports, images, or documentation.
 Currently empty.

 > Folders are placeholders for future expansion, ensuring scalability and organization.